devopness/devopness/docs/environments/add-environment.md

 1. On Devopness upper-left corner, click the Devopness logo to see a list of existing projects
 2. Select a `Project` to see a list of existing `Environments`
 3. On the upper-right corner click `ADD ENVIRONMENT`
-4. Provide a name to the to the `Environment`
+4. Provide a name to the `Environment`
 5. Choose the `Environment Type`
 6. Click `CONFIRM`